 I have limited openings for coaching.
 The cost for a 50 minute coaching/consultation session is $130.
 HERE is a helpful article about the difference between therapy and coaching.

 Payment can be made by check, cash, credit card, or Venmo.
-I do not bill insurance.
-For therapy sessions, I am happy to provide a Statement of Payments or Superbill that you may use to seek reimbursement from your insurance company.
+Many clients elect to do private pay for increased privacy, confidentiality, and flexibility of choice, but I am also able to accept SelectHealth, United Healthcare, EMI, Cigna, Aetna, GEHA, and Optum insurance.
+For therapy sessions where I am out of network, I am happy to provide a Statement of Payments or Superbill that you may use to seek reimbursement from your insurance company.
 HERE is a helpful article on how to use a Superbill for insurance reimbursement.

 Good Faith Estimate